To generate your application, type:

 Depending on your choice, JHipster will either create a Java 7 or a Java 8 application.
 Java 8 comes with many new features, including lambdas, and having JHipster create some sample code is a great way to start using them.
 It is not our default choice for the moment, as hot reloading Java code doesn't work well (yet) with Java 8.

 You can either use a classical cookie-based authentication mechanism, like we are used to do in Java (this is how most people use Spring Security), or a OAuth2 authentication mechanism, which can allow you to build a stateless Web application (if you don't use your HTTP session anywhere else in your code).

 You can choose between a classical SQL database, which you will access with Spring Data JPA, or a NoSQL approach with MongoDB.

 Hibernate is the JPA provider used by JHipster.
 For performance reasons, we highly recommend you to use a cache, and to tune it according to your application's needs.

 If you choose to do so, you can use either ehcache (local cache) or Hazelcast (distributed cache, for use in a clustered environnement)

 By default, JHipster uses a HTTP session only for storing Spring Security's authentication and autorisations information.
 Of course, you can choose to put more data in your HTTP sessions.

 Using HTTP sessions will cause issues if you are running in a cluster, especially if you don't use a load balancer with "sticky sessions".

 If you want to replicate your sessions inside your cluster, choose this option to have Hazelcast configured.

-Websockets can be enabled using Spring Websocket.
+Websockets can be enabled using the Atmosphere framework.
 We also provide a complete sample to show you how to use the framework efficiently.